kenperlin/chalktalk/README.md

 ### What to Contribute:

 Contributions to the sketch library and sketchlibs are welcome.
+Place reusable code in sketchlibs.
 Suggest improvememts or updates to the core codebase by submitting an issue.

+Chalktalk is an educational platform and performance language capable of visually communicating knowledge in any subject, so new contributions should be made with that in mind.

-Current development for Chalktalk will focus on building out “domains of knowledge” which will essentially be modules that contain a set of sketches for a specific use case or application (e.g. modules for mathematics, architecture, audio engineering, sound design, VR, art, computer graphics,  chemistry,  cooking, etc...).
-With the addition of each new module, Chalktalk will essentially “speak” the language associated with that knowledge domain.
+Current development for Chalktalk content will focus on building sketches that belong to certain domains of knowledge. (e.g. mathematics, architecture, audio engineering, sound design, VR, art, computer graphics, computer science, chemistry, cooking, etc.) Sketches should interact with each other as part of a larger ecosystem.
-However, this is one option.
-Creativity is encouraged as well, and we are excited to see what people will do.
+We encourage creativity and are excited to see contributions going beyond the current library.

-There will soon be updates that will enable a tagging system where each sketch will be associated with one or more tags (attributes / descriptions), so new pull requests with sketches to be added should use this.tag = "tagname" or this.tags = [
+Note: a soon-to-be-enabled update will implement a sketch tagging system where each sketch is associated with one or more tags (attributes / descriptions), so new pull requests with sketches to be added should use `this.tag = "tagname"` or `this.tags = ["tagname1", "tagname2"]` within the function body of a sketch file (similar to `this.label` and `this.labels`).
+Tag names should be general enough to apply to multiple sketches.
-(the domain doesn’t have to currently exist within Chalktalk).
-The vision for Chalktalk is to make it into an educational platform and performance language that is capable of visually communicating knowledge in any subject, so new contributions should be made with that in mind.

 ### How to Contribute:

 Formatting and Style:
-- 3 space indents, terminate statements with semicolons (C-like style)
+- 3 space indents, terminate statements with semicolons, best to use braces for if/else/while/etc. for clarity e.g.
-           - C++-like brace style:
-    e.g.

       if (x) {
-      } // NO HANGING ELSE IF / ELSE HERE
+      } // no handing else if / else here
       else {
       }

+      // one-liner if-statement body,
-- Always use braces with if/else/while/etc.
+      // use braces even if unecessary
+      // so future changes are less bug-prone
+      // and easier to make
+      if (y) {
+         doSomething();
+      }

-- use `let` and `const` wherever possible, (not a restriction, just a loose recommendation)
+- use `let` and `const` instead of `var` wherever possible, (not a restriction, just a loose recommendation)

-    - use strict mode ( `"use strict"` ) in all source files except for sketches.
+- specify strict mode ( `"use strict"` ) at the top of all source files except for sketches.
 Note that sketches automatically use strict by default via the sketch loading code.

-Contributors need to suggest core changes by creating issues

 To create your own sketch, create a new .js file (nameOfMySketch.js) or copy a template (from sketch_templates) into the sketches directory.